OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

                                          # Type "ule" and press TAB again
     ```

--   Do you understand how `TAB` completion work?
+-   Do you understand how `TAB` completion works?
 This also works for
     command names.

 8. Copying, moving and removing files